-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our clinical trials of SEL-212, continue to develop our gene therapy program, including our collaboration with AskBio, and continue research and development for our other product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to develop our gene therapy program, including our collaboration with AskBio, research and develop our autoimmune program, and continue research and development for our other product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Accordingly, we will need to obtain substantial additional funding to continue operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our clinical trials, our other research and development programs or any future commercialization efforts.